yaqiyang/IIS.Administration/README.md

 Documentation is available at https://docs.microsoft.com/en-us/IIS-Administration

-### Installation: ###
+### Installation and Known Issues: ###
 * Must first remove preview builds of .Net Core.
 The service does not work with preview builds of .Net Core.
 * Must remove previously installed versions of IIS Administration.
 * Repair does not work.
 Must do a full uninstall/re-install.
 * If errors occurred during installation, manually remove folder C:\Program Files\IIS Administration and Windows service "Microsoft IIS Administration".
-* If you don't have permissions for the APIs, add yourself to user group "IIS Administration API Owners" on the hosting machine.
+* If you don't have permissions for the APIs, add yourself to user group "IIS Administration API Owners" on the host machine.
+* If you still don't have permissions after adding yourself to "IIS Administration API Owners", add yourself to users/administrators in appsettings.json.
+* If you have trouble viewing the Access Token created from the API Explorer in Microsoft Edge, go to edge://settings/reset and reset your browser's settings.
 * Supports 64 bit Windows Server 2008 R2 and above

 The latest installer can be obtained from https://iis-manage.azurewebsites.net/get.
 The installer will automatically download and install all dependencies.